deltachat/deltachat-core-rust/python/doc/cffi/examples.rst

 - tracks member additions and removals for all chat groups

-.. include:: ../examples/group_tracking.py
+.. include:: ../../examples/group_tracking.py
     :literal:

-With this file in your working directory you can run the bot by specifying a database path, an e-mail address and password of a SMTP-IMAP account::
+With this file in your working directory you can run the bot by specifying a database path, an email address and password of a SMTP-IMAP account::

     python group_tracking.py --email ADDRESS --password PASSWORD /tmp/db